RaquelSalanchezz/Modelling_Multi-Class_Component_Availability/README.md

 * `Data_Generation:` this folder contains the Data_generator.ipynb file, which id needed to create synthetic datasets, with configurable separation levels between groups, noise, and punctuality profiles.
 * `Experiments_Visualization:` this folder contains the Data_generator.ipynb file, which id needed to create synthetic datasets, with configurable separation levels between groups, noise, and punctuality profiles.
 * `Experiments_Visualization:` in this folder we can find the Visualization.ipynb file, which contains the code to simulate some experiments and generate the graphs.
-* `Vehicles_Data:` This folder contains the data and configuration files used to run the experiments.
+* `Data:` This folder contains the data and configuration files used to run the experiments.
 It includes two subfolders:
   * `Original_Data`: Contains the CSV data files used as input for the clustering algorithms.
   * `Clustering_Results`: Contains CSV files with clustered data generated for different scenarios.
 These files are the results of the clustering process using different methods (DBSCAN and K-means).
 They are used as input for the genetic algorithm.